 “Stainless steel and PCB separation remains an issue for many recycling companies and the global interest in our HISC and SSSC Magnetic Separators has been incredible,” said Jonathan.

 On the Stainless Steel Magnetic Separator, visitors will be able to separate several different materials.
 These include large lumps of fragmented stainless steel, from secondary metal recycling plants, and printed circuit boards (PCBs) from electronic recycling operations.

 The Stainless Steel Magnetic Separator uses a patented high strength magnetic roll that generates enough attractive power to separate even the weakest magnetic materials.
-When passing through a shredder, the edges of stainless steel become weakly magnetic and this enables the effective separation.
+When passing through a shredder, the edges of stainless steel become weakly magnetic and this enables the effective metal separation.
 Also, PCBs have small components that are weakly magnetic and these are attracted by the strong magnetic field and separated from non-magnetic materials.

 “Eddy Current Separators are a common feature at the RWM exhibition, but their capabilities vary significantly.
 We have focused on maximising recovery without compromising on purity levels.
 There is always a balancing act between the two, but it is all down to the design and strength of the magnetic rotor,” explained Jonathan.

-The ability to produce the optimum separation of non-ferrous metals is dictated by the design of the high speed rotating magnetic rotor and visitors will be able to place non-ferrous metals on the separator and witness the dramatic and violent separation.
+The ability to produce the optimum separation of non-ferrous metals is dictated by the design of the high speed rotating magnetic rotor and visitors will be able to place non-ferrous metals on the separator and witness the dramatic and violent metal separation.